 - Google Drive or Microsoft Outlook

 These programs are essential for communicating and scheduling in the workplace.
-Secretarial work will involve managing appointments through digital tools as well as communicating via email.
+For example, secretarial work will involve managing appointments through digital tools as well as communicating via email.

-If you’re looking for a more technical job, you should consider adding the following skills to your skillset.
+If you’re looking for a more technical job, you should consider adding the following technical skills to your skill set:

 - Database Management